GOFIRST/gofirst-docs/devel2013/SensorInterface.md

 moment, the system is working on one copy of the data while the next one is being retrieved.
 This feature is also called 'pipelined operation'.

+##Packetized Asynchronous Operation (UPDATE)##

+Many of the problems detailed in the next section can be resolved by returning the sensor data in a single packet, which should be a fully-functional object with all the `get<Data>` methods detailed below.
+Depending on the implementation, the sensor interface class may also choose not to expose a `readData()` method and instead update on its own timed schedule.
+The interface must only expose the method:

+    <PacketType> getPacket()

+which returns a copy (!) of the latest set of data received from the sensor.
+The type `<PacketType>` is a suitable container for the data, and must expose the `get<Data>()` methods detailed below, including `getTimeStamp()`.
+If the data returned is large enough, the interface may choose to use the pass-by-reference approach instead, in which case the signature becomes `<PacketType>* getPacket()`.
+Note, however, that the returned reference must be to an object allocated with `new` (so that the returned packet is a persistent copy of the data with lifetime determined by the caller, not the callee).
+This also means that the caller _must_ destroy the returned packet with `delete` when it is finished in order to avoid memory leaks.

+On the other hand, if the packet will be passed by value (first approach), the packet must have copy-constructors and `operator=` methods defined, so choose the approach that seems to fit best with the type of data contained in the packet.

+The issues detailed under "**Issues with Asynchronous Operation**", below, no longer apply in packetized operation, since the data are accessed in a single packet that is guaranteed by the implementation to be a complete, well-defined unit resulting from only one sensor update (i.e. the timestamp is guaranteed to apply to all the other data in the packet).

+In summary, packetized operation is the recommended method for handling asynchronous operation.
+The two sections below detail non-packetized operation, which is perhaps more in the spirit of an object-oriented framework, but nevertheless has several issues.

 ##Requesting Data##

 In asynchronous operation, the caller may initiate an update of the sensor data